 Bundoran has evolved into Ireland's premier seaside resort with a host of modern facilities for visitors and yet still remains true to its roots with its own special brand of hospitality and warmth.
-Bundoran is a sea side resort with never ending appeal.
-With a wide variety of attraction, activities, quality accommodation, entertainment and places to eat and drink you will have no difficulty filling your itinerary.
+As a Fáilte Ireland Family Friendly designated area, families are guaranteed a special focus on their needs.
+There is a wide accommodation offering in Bundoran from Hotels, Self Catering, Bed & Breakfast and Hostels with plenty of Adventure Activities.